 We believe that, for the above purposes, the old notes were issued and are being exchanged without the intent to hinder, delay or defraud creditors, and for proper purposes and in good faith.
-We also believe that after the issuance and exchange of the notes and the application of their proceeds, the issuers will be solvent, will have sufficient capital for carrying on their business and will be able to pay their debts as they mature.
-We can give no assurance, however, what standard a court would apply in reviewing the transactions or that a court would agree with our conclusion.
+We also believe that after the issuance and exchange of the notes and the application of their proceeds, the Issuers will be solvent, will have sufficient capital for carrying on their business and will be able to pay their debts as they mature.
+We can give no assurance, however, what standard a court would apply in reviewing the transactions or that a court would agree with our conclusions in this regard.
+For additional information, please refer to the "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources" section of this prospectus.